CameronArch/cse15l-lab-reports/LabReport-2.md

 }
 ```

-The first message I added was "Hello"
+The first message I added was "Hello" to my web server.

+Methods called: `handleRequest` is called when adding the message "Hello".

+Arguement to `handleRequest`: "http://localhost:4000/add-message?s=Hello" is the argument passed to `handleRequest`.

+Relevant Fields: `String[] parameters` holds the query which is split by "=" so it contains "s" in the first index and "Hello" in the second index.
+                 `String str` holds all of the messages added to the web server and starts out as "".
+After the `handleRequest` is called, `str` contains "Hello\n".

 ![Image](Message1.png)